10-3-pursuit/project-startup-challenge-fullstack/README.md

 ### Your presentation will consist of the following:

-1. a 30 second introduction on who each of you are and how you decided to be a programmer. **Do not start with your name.** You may use the speeches that you already practiced in class.
+1. 30 second introduction on who each of you are and how you decided to be a programmer. **Do not start with your name.** You may use the speeches that you already practiced in class.

    _Resources:_